 The data follows predictions from the Bank of England (BoE), which warned housing prices could decline by up 35% over the next three years after the UK departs the EU.

 Although the coronavirus pandemic triggered one of the most economically turbulent times in recent history, UK property prices stormed to record highs in 2020, with the average home costing GBP 253,374 in December – an increase of over GBP 14,000 on the previous year.

 Meanwhile, housing prices across the UK have jumped up by 14.1% since the June 2016 vote, with the West Midlands, East Midlands and Wales seeing turbocharged growth.

-However, with Chancellor Rishi Sunak’s stamp duty holiday due to expire, unemployment levels rising, and COVID vaccine rollouts being accelerated, the housing market activity appears to be cooling off.
+However, with the UK still subject to coronavirus restrictions, concerning unemployment levels, and COVID vaccine rollouts being accelerated, the housing market activity appears to be cooling off.

-Uncertainty surrounding an extension to the stamp duty holiday, how long the pandemic will last, the UK’s post-Brexit future and the efficacy of vaccines continues, has caused many to speculate what’s in store for the property market in 2021.
+Uncertainty surrounding how long the coronavirus pandemic will last, the UK’s post-Brexit future and the efficacy of vaccines has caused many to speculate what’s in store for the property market in 2021.

 UK government could restrict housing market activity amid Covid crisis

-Despite coronavirus cases in the UK being stubbornly high, the UK government has allowed the housing market to remain open during the country’s third lockdown.
+Though UK coronavirus cases remained stubbornly high during the third national lockdown, the UK government allowed the housing market to remain open during this period.